10 min read

 The Emergency Fund Dilemma

 You're torn.
-Every extra rupee could go toward paying off your education loan faster, potentially saving thousands in interest.
+Every extra rupee could go toward paying off your education loan faster, potentially saving lakhs in interest.
 But what if you lose your job?
 What if you have a medical emergency?
-This is the classic dilemma facing young professionals with education loans.
+This is the classic dilemma facing young professionals with education loans in India.

 The Cost of No Emergency Fund